ncatlab/nlab-content/pages/23151.md

 ## Examples
  {#Examples}

-The following examples follow as special cases of Prop. \ref{CategoriesOfCoproductsOfConnectedObjects}
+The following examples follow as special cases of Prop. \ref{CategoriesOfCoproductsOfConnectedObjects}.

 \begin{example}
 The category [[Set]] is the [[free coproduct completion]] of the [[terminal category]].